DeepSoftwareAnalytics/RLCoder/README.md

 # 🖥️ RLCoder: Reinforcement Learning for Repository-Level Code Completion

-📄 This repository contains the code of the ICSE 2025 paper "[RLCoder: Reinforcement Learning for Repository-Level Code Completion](https://arxiv.org/abs/2407.19487)".
+📄 This repository contains the implementation for the ICSE 2025 paper, "[RLCoder: Reinforcement Learning for Repository-Level Code Completion](https://arxiv.org/abs/2407.19487)".

 > In this paper, we introduce a reinforcement learning framework for repository-level code completion.
 > The core module, RLRetriever, is a retriever that can disregard seemingly useful yet ultimately useless reference code snippets, focusing instead on those more likely to contribute to accurate code generation.